Free Shipping on all orders over $150

 The brain

-You’re going about normal life when a friend says something seemingly innocuous.
+So, you’re going about normal life when a friend says something seemingly innocuous.
 For some reason, you feel extremely hurt and are tempted to scream at them.

 Or perhaps your thought processes feel foggy, you keep forgetting things and your mental clarity appears to have taken a nosedive.